 The search of place (Section 47 of CrPC)

-1) When police officer having authority to arrest a person, the reason to believe that a person has entered into or is within any place, a place where he is residing or in charge of, such place on demand by a police officer, allow him to free entry and give all reasonable facilities for search.
+1) When a police officer having authority to arrest a person, the reason to believe that a person has entered into or is within any place, a place where he is residing or in charge of, such place on demand by a police officer, allow him to free entry and give all reasonable facilities for search.

-2) If the police officer does not allow to enter at such a place, the police officer may break open outer door or inner door or window of any house or place.
+2) If the police officer does not allow to enter such a place, the police officer may break open the outer door or inner door or window of any house or place.
 The police officer shall notify his authority and purpose and demand admittance from such a person.
 When a female is residing in an apartment, and according to the customs, she does not appear in public.
 In that case, such police officer shall give notice to such female, and she is at liberty to withdraw and shall provide all opportunity to withdraw and then may break the door and enter it.

 3) Any police officer or any authorized person may break any door or window of any house to make the arrest.

-Here we have discussed when police can arrest a person, what are the rights of arrested person etc. But what after arrest?
+Here we have discussed when police can arrest a person, what are the rights of the arrested person etc. But what after arrest?
 The arrested person has the right to meet his choice of lawyer and he can call his lawyer during interrogation.
 And if a person arrested in that case his lawyer can move bail application before the court on behalf of the accused.